jovillarroelb/project_triviapp/README.md

 ## Testing your API

-This project includes a testing script to check that all the endpoints are running accordingly.
-From the terminal, execute:
+This project includes a testing script to check the endpoints are running accordingly.

+Go to the `backend` directory and from the terminal, execute:

 ```
 dropdb trivia_test